holacracyone/Holacracy-Constitution/Appendix-A.md

 - Scheduling Governance Meetings and Tactical Meetings of the Circle
 - Capturing and publishing the outputs of Governance Meetings and Tactical Meetings
-- Interpreting Governance and the Constitution upon request
+- Interpreting the Constitution and anything under its authority upon request